 Abrielle De Veaux

-Abrielle always knew that she wanted to be an African American Studies major or minor as an undergraduate.
+Abrielle always knew that she wanted to be an Africana major or minor as an undergraduate.
 Over the past few years, she became increasingly concerned about the impact the pandemic, hate crimes, and police brutality have had on the mental health of marginalized communities, particularly Black Americans.
 Ultimately, it has fueled her motivation to pursue psychology for her own career path, and to advocate for intersectional practices in psychology so everybody can access support during difficult times now and in the future.

 Abrielle was drawn to Northeastern because of the co-op experience as well as hearing positive things about the administration's efforts to prioritize Black voices.

 As a transfer student, her first priority was to find community on campus where she could be unapologetically Black - which led her to the Black Student Association.
+She is now VP.